tkhq/qos/docs/testing-harness-spec.md

 - stop resources unless configured to keep them,
 - preserve logs, build records, command lines, artifact hashes, endpoint URLs, and runner-specific IDs,
-- include enough data to reproduce which exact host binaries, pivot bytes, EIF, image, rootfs, or TVC deployment was used.
+- include enough data to reproduce which exact host binaries, pivot bytes, kernel, image, rootfs, or TVC deployment was used.

 Cleanup errors should not hide the original test error.
 The final error should include both.